ibm-cloud-docs/cephaas/access-openshift-console.md

 Use the Red Hat OpenShift console for cluster-level and workload-level tasks, such as the following actions:

-- Creating clusters.
+- Creating, updating, and deleting clusters.
 - Performing cluster-level compute configurations.

-## When to use the Red Hat OpenShift console
-{: #console-use-cases}

-Use the Red Hat OpenShift console for tasks that are managed in the cluster environment, such as workload and application operations.

-You typically move to the Red Hat OpenShift console after you finish the IBM Fusion as a service task that prepares the cluster for storage use.

-For example, you might do the following tasks in order:

-1. Create and delete clusters
-2. Add/remove worker nodes

-## When to return to IBM Fusion as a service
-{: #return-to-fusionaas}

-Return to IBM Fusion as a service when you need to review or change deployment-managed settings, such as:

-- Deployment capacity information.
-- Cluster storage quotas.
-- Deployment-level settings.
-- Cluster warnings and alerts related to storage.
-- Enable Fusion services for the clusters, if needed.

 ## Working across both environments
 {: #cross-environment-workflow}

 A typical workflow might involve moving between IBM Fusion as a service and Red Hat OpenShift:

-1. Start in IBM Fusion as a service to review capacity and enable services.
+1. Start in IBM Fusion as a service to review deployment capacity and enable services.
 2. Move to Red Hat OpenShift to create clusters and configure workloads.
 3. Return to IBM Fusion as a service to adjust quotas or review storage status.